snowkit/snow/snow/md/index.md

    - pitch, pan, volume, position, duration properties
    - play sound or stream sound, looped or not
    - on complete handling
-   - `native` full direct access to OpenAL API from haxe
+   - `native` full direct access to OpenAL API from Haxe code
    - `native` auto background thread toggle

 <a name="assets"><a href="#assets">**assets and io**</a></a>